March 1982, Eileen sitting in front of her painting of Fred

-The Frederic Whitaker and Eileen Monaghan Whitaker Foundation (The Whitaker Foundation) is proud to announce the next round of its nationwide Art Scholarship Program, The Whitaker Foundation Art Scholarship Fund.
+The Frederic Whitaker and Eileen Monaghan Whitaker Foundation (The Whitaker Foundation) has opened the next round of its nationwide undergraduate Art Scholarship Program, The Whitaker Foundation Art Scholarship Fund.

 The Foundation intends to support art students with a special emphasis on watercolor and museum studies and to help them meet the diverse needs of today’s professional art and museum world.

-Through the application process facilitated by The Whitaker Foundation, students are required to gain knowledge of the Whitakers’ works through their submitted essays or watercolor paintings.
+Through the application process students are required to gain knowledge of the Whitakers’ works through submitted essays or watercolor paintings.

 • One (1) $2,000 Bachelor of Art in Art History or Museum Studies scholarship